yandex/perforator/docs/en/guides/jvm.md

 ## Prerequisites

 * Application runs on HotSpot JVM.
-* JVM is TODO or newer.
+* JVM is 17 or newer.

 ## Configure JVM